pytorch/tutorials/recipes_source/distributed_device_mesh.rst

 Why DeviceMesh is Useful
 ------------------------
-DeviceMesh is useful, when composability is requried.
-That is when your parallelism solutions require both communication across hosts and within each host.
+DeviceMesh is useful when working with multi-dimensional parallelism (i.e. 3-D parallel) where parallelism composability is requried.
+For example, when your parallelism solutions require both communication across hosts and within each host.
 The image above shows that we can create a 2D mesh that connects the devices within each host, and connects each device with its counterpart on the other hosts in a homogenous setup.

-Without DeviceMesh, users would need to manually set up NCCL communicators before applying any parallelism.
+Without DeviceMesh, users would need to manually set up NCCL communicators, cuda devices on each process before applying any parallelism, which could be quite complicated.
 The following code snippet illustrates a hybrid sharding 2-D Parallel pattern setup without :class:`DeviceMesh`.
 First, we need to manually calculate the shard group and replicate group.
 Then, we need to assign the correct shard and replicate group to each rank.